nttmdlab-nlp/SlideVQA/README.md

 ```
 For users who want to extract OCR with Tesseract, please install [Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract).

 # Get Started
+If you want to manually collect slide images along with their corresponding OCR text, follow these steps.
+Alternatively, you can access the SlideVQA dataset (excluding OCR and bbox data) on 🤗[HuggingFace](https://huggingface.co/datasets/NTT-hil-insight/slidevqa).

 ## 1. Download slide images
 Download 2,619 slide decks from [SlideShare](https://www.slideshare.net/).
 Each deck is composed of 20 slide images.
 ```
 python download_slides_slideshare.py --target_dir TARGET_DIR --split SPLIT --sleep_time 5
 ```
-Some images could not be downloaded due to 404 error.
+Some images could not be downloaded due to a 404 error.
 If you want to obtain all images, please contact me (ryouta.tanaka.rg[at]hco.ntt.co.jp).

 ## 2. OCR (Google Cloud Vision API)
-Google Cloud Vision API is a paid OCR software, and we used the OCR resutls obtained from this OCR software in our main experiments.
+Google Cloud Vision API is a paid OCR software, and we used the OCR results obtained from this OCR software in our main experiments.

 Before running OCR scripts, you should obtain an API key through the [Google Cloud Platform](https://cloud.google.com/).
-To get one visit the [link](https://cloud.google.com/vision/docs/quickstart).
+To get one, visit the [link](https://cloud.google.com/vision/docs/quickstart).
 ```
 python extract_ocr_visionAPI.py --image_dir IMAGE_DIR --save_dir SAVE_DIR --split SPLIT
 ```

 ## 2. OCR (Tesseract)
-Tesseract is a free OCR softwware.
+Tesseract is a free OCR software.
 Our script uses [pytessract](https://github.com/madmaze/pytesseract), which is the wrapper for Google's Tesseract-OCR Engine.
 ```
 python extract_ocr_tesseract.py --image_dir IMAGE_DIR --save_dir SAVE_DIR --split SPLIT
 ```